JakeButcher/Training-Notes/README.md

 # Training-Notes
-Notes for all my training
+A Repository created to store all my training notes.